 There are more than 160 references to olive oil in the Bible.

-As shown above, the Olive oil had quite a few uses and was a staple for the Hebrews and the larger society during biblical times.
+As shown above, Olive oil had quite a few uses and was a staple for the Hebrews and the larger society during biblical times.
 It is safe to assume that when oil is mentioned in the Scriptures, it is always olive oil.

 During the time of Jesus, new olive-pressing systems were invented.
 In one system, the olives were placed in a large circular basin in which a large wheel-shaped millstone rolled in a circle.
 The stone was turned by an animal (like a donkey) or by people.
 The pulp was then collected in baskets, which were stacked several layers high in (or over) stone pits.
 A stone weight was placed on top of the baskets, and a heavy wooden beam, with one end in a hole in the wall nearby (often these presses were found in caves) was placed across the pile of baskets.
 Stone weights were hung from the beam, applying enormous pressure to the olives and squeezing the oil from the pulp.
 In a similar method, a great stone pillar was placed directly on the olives to press the oil from the pulp.
 The oil ran through the baskets and into the pit below. .
 The oil was collected in jars and stored in a cool place.
 It was often stored for later use or sold in markets.